The Private Wealth & Private Client Review: Russia

 A foreign entity may conduct business in the Russian Federation through affiliates, branches, permanent establishments and other separate subdivisions.
-An affiliate or branch of a foreign company created for conducting activity may be operational in the Russian Federation only after receiving the proper accreditation.
+An affiliate or branch of a foreign company created for conducting an activity may be operational in the Russian Federation only after receiving the proper accreditation.

 Affiliates, representative offices and other separate subdivisions of a foreign company (if registered with tax authorities) are subject to all types of tax imposed by Russian legislation.

 Taxation of partnerships and cooperatives is the same as taxation of other commercial companies.
-There is no transparency regime, the tax is paid by the partnership itself.
+There is no transparency regime; the tax is paid by the partnership itself.

 Non-profit organisations are subject to tax and charges imposed by current legislation.
 These organisations must include a report on their activities and management bodies, the use of funds and other property including the assets received from foreign entities in their accounting statements.

 The AML Law imposes certain requirements on credit, insurance and other entities.
-These companies must perform due diligence procedures with respect to clients (including foreign public officials and their sources of assets) and beneficiaries and ask for certain types of information on payers in payment orders.
+These companies must perform due diligence procedures with respect to clients (including foreign public officials and their sources of assets) and beneficiaries, and ask for certain types of information on payers in payment orders.

 The designated entities are obliged to identify and report transactions of a suspicious nature to the Federal Financial Monitoring Service.
-These transactions include transactions (both cash or non-cash) of at least 600,000 roubles as well as real property transactions of at least 3 million roubles or their equivalent in foreign currency.
+These transactions include transactions (both cash and non-cash) of at least 600,000 roubles as well as real property transactions of at least 3 million roubles or their equivalent in foreign currency.